jahnavi2k/WasteClassification/README.md

 Our flutter app captures an image of trash and uploads it to our Django backend where it is processed using Tensorflow and its type is predicted.

+## Motivation behind the project:
+A lot of people still can't classify between the different types of waste which doesn't allow them to segregate them properly.
+Our app helps to easily classify trash for proper disposal.
+Moving forward, we plan to make extend our app for use by blind people, using audio output, so that they also can segregate waste properly.
+This will ensure a sustainable future for the coming generations.

 ![This is an image](https://github.com/jahnavi2k/WasteClassification/blob/master/IMG_20220828_131543.jpg)
 ![This is an image](https://github.com/jahnavi2k/WasteClassification/blob/master/IMG_20220828_131606.jpg)